 The open-loop stiffness measurements in Section~\ref{sec:exp_stiffness}, Fig.~\ref{fig:stiffness}, and Table~\ref{tab:specs} show a $2.08\times$ stiffness ratio between modes.
 In SEA mode, apparent stiffness is bounded by $K_s$.
 In PEA mode, apparent stiffness includes both $K_s$ and the structural load path.
 The finite value of $K_\text{struct}$ is due to compliance in the 3D-printed components.
 A machined metal implementation would increase structural stiffness and increase the separation between SEA and PEA behavior.

 Several limitations of the current prototype should be noted.
 First, disengagement requires transmitted torque below approximately $1$~Nm due to friction at the dog-tooth interface (Section~\ref{sec:switching_constraints}).
 Engagement is not torque-dependent, but switching under load is currently limited.
+The switching time bound applies under static no-load conditions.
 A higher-force voice-coil actuator is under development to extend this operating range.
 Second, the 3D-printed construction limits torque capacity and increases structural compliance (Table~\ref{tab:specs}).
 Third, the disturbance dataset in Section~\ref{sec:exp_disturbance} contains a limited number of impacts, although the mode-dependent trends are consistent across trials.
 Finally, energy reduction, which motivates PEA adoption in prior work~\cite{Verstraten2016,Beckerle2017}, was not evaluated at the task level.
-The reported $4.93\times$ current ratio in Section~\ref{sec:exp_dynamic_switching} reflects topology- dependent load sharing during sinusoidal tracking rather than application-specific motion.
+The reported $4.93\times$ current ratio in Section~\ref{sec:exp_dynamic_switching} reflects topology-dependent load sharing during sinusoidal tracking rather than application-specific motion.
 Task-level energy evaluation remains future work.

-The reported settling times in Section~\ref{sec:exp_disturbance} depend on the selected $\pm0.5^\circ$ tolerance band relative to encoder noise.
-While absolute values vary with threshold choice, the relative difference between SEA and PEA remains consistent.